makrai/notes/zadeh18-CMU-MOSEI-multimod-speech-emo.md

 * multimodal language has recently become a centric research direction (Hazarika+ 2018; Zadeh+ 2018a; Poria+ 2017a; Baltrušaitis+ 2017; Chen+ 2017)
 * dual dynamics of multimodal language:
   * intra-modal dynamics (dynamics within each modality) and
-  * cross-modal dynamics (dynamics across different modalities).
-However, from
+  * cross-modal dynamics (dynamics across different modalities)
 * datasets have severe shortcomings in the following aspects:
-  * Diversity in the training samples: The diversity in training samples is
+  * Diversity in the training samples
-    * crucial due to the complexity of the underlying distribution.
-This
+    * crucial due to the complexity of the underlying distribution
     * variability of intra-modal and crossmodal dynamics (Rajagopalan+ 2016)
   * Variety in the topics: Variety in topics opens the door to generalizable
     * language and nonverbal behaviors tend to change based on the impression of the topic on speakers’ internal mental state
-  * Diversity of speakers: speaking styles are highly idiosyncratic.
-Training
+  * Diversity of speakers: speaking styles are highly idiosyncratic
     * overfitting: models learn the identity of speakers (Wang+ 2016)
   * Variety in annotations
-    * multiple labels allows for studying the relations between labels.
-Another
+    * multiple labels allows for studying the relations between labels
     * multi-task learning which has shown excellent performance in past

-* CMU Multimodal Opinion Sentiment and Emotion Intensity (CMU-MOSEI).
-CMU-MOSEI
+* CMU Multimodal Opinion Sentiment and Emotion Intensity (CMU-MOSEI)
-  * 23,453 annotated video segments from 1,000 speakers and 250 topics.
-Each
+  * 23,453 annotated video segments from 1,000 speakers and 250 topics
   * manual transcription aligned with audio to phoneme level
-  * All the videos are gathered from online video sharing websites 1 .
-The
+  * All the videos are gathered from online video sharing websites
-  * part of the CMU Multimodal Data SDK and is
+  * part of the CMU Multimodal Data SDK
-  * freely available to the scientific community through Github 2
+  * freely available to the scientific community through Github
 * an interpretable fusion model called Dynamic Fusion Graph (DFG)
   * cross-modal dynamics visualized and studied in detail in our experiments
   * superior performance compared to previously proposed models